 His favorite cameras are by far his 1954 Leica M3 film camera, Leica M9 and Monochrom digital cameras, combined with several superb Leica lenses.
 His collection also includes several antique Leica cameras from the early 1930s.

-His cameras include two medium format classic Hasselblad cameras and several superb Carl Zeiss lenses, as well as a Sony A7R with several modified Leica R lenses and a one-off DIY modified Zeiss 300mm f2.8 Tele Apotessar.
+His other cameras include medium format classic Hasselblad cameras and several superb Carl Zeiss lenses including a one-off modified Zeiss 300mm f2.8 Tele Apotessar.
 This manual focus lens is his favorite lens for wildlife photography.